praetorian-inc/praetorian-cli/README.md

 ```zsh
 praetorian chariot plugin report
 ```
-You can find the list of OOB plugin commands in
+You can find the list of plugin commands that comes with the CLI in [this directory](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/commands)
-[this directory](https://github.com/praetorian-inc/praetorian-cli/tree/main/praetorian_cli/plugins/commands)

 If you have ideas on new plugin commands and scripts, contribute them!